-If the Breach involves a mailbot (emails being sent without you clicking "send") or suspicious activity on you screen, disconnect your computer from the network and turn off the machine.
+If the Breach involves a mailbot (emails being sent without you clicking "send") or suspicious activity on your screen, disconnect your computer from the network and turn off the machine.

-If this or any other breach is IT related, immediately contact Keith Nolan (the DPO) who will contact the IT helpdesk so that containment measures can be deployed.
+If this or any other breach is IT related, immediately contact Paul Chappell (the DPO) who will contact the IT helpdesk so that containment measures can be deployed.